whosgonna/MaxDecoder/ReadMe.txt

 Updates:
 --------
+0.2.10
+--Added the ability to see ProcInfo for the day in question via new HTML file named Procinfo.Html.
+This also shows --the user highlighted information where CPU or TotalCPU is greater than 80%.
+--Added the new Codec G.722 information to the Enterprise Network Page, with a table that will include any codecs listed --with multiple codecs.
+--Added a page that displays any BLF keys that are used by Polycom extensions.
+--Cleaned up the Enterprise network page to display actual settings for timers.

 0.2.6
 -- Added handling for SERVICE and SERVICE ACK messages in TritonSP logs (were previously showing as CONNECT / CONNECT ACK)